oloveluck/russia-crypto-blog/blog/2022-04-09-info-warfare.md

 slug: info-warfare
 title: "Russia's Information Warfare: Past and Present"
 authors: jehaneali
-tags: [russia, information warfare, disinformation]
+tags: [russia, ukraine, information warfare, disinformation]
 ---

 Information warfare is a phrase that’s being thrown around more and more frequently lately, especially as Russia continues to take action against Ukraine.
 But what exactly is information warfare?